Jonas Johansson (ice hockey, born 1995)

-Jonas Olov Johansson (born 19 September 1995) is a Swedish professional ice hockey goaltender for the Tampa Bay Lightning of the National Hockey League (NHL).
-Johansson was selected by the Buffalo Sabres in the third round, 61st overall, at the 2014 NHL entry draft.
-Along with Buffalo, Johansson has previously played with the Colorado Avalanche and Florida Panthers in the National Hockey League (NHL) and Brynäs IF of the SHL.
+Jonas Olov Johansson (born 19 September 1995) is a Swedish professional ice hockey player who is a goaltender for the Ottawa Senators of the National Hockey League (NHL).
+Johansson was selected by the Buffalo Sabres in the third round, 61st overall, of the 2014 NHL entry draft.
+Along with Buffalo, Johansson has previously played with the Colorado Avalanche, Florida Panthers, and Tampa Bay Lightning in the NHL and Brynäs IF of the Swedish Hockey League (SHL).